paritytech/json-rpc-interface-spec/src/api/chainSpec_unstable_spec.md

 ### Genesis

 The `genesis` is a JSON object containing the genesis storage of the chain.
-This field has the following formats, depending on the provided `rawGenesis` parameter.
+This field has the following formats, depending on the information available to the node.

-When `rawGenesis` is `true`, then the `genesis` field is a JSON object containing the raw genesis storage of the chain.
-The object has the following format:
+#### Raw Format

 ```json
 {